Start here

 Take over anytime

 Every conversation has a switch between Bot responding and Human takeover.
-While a human has it, automation is paused for that contact — only your manual replies go out.
-Flip Bot responding back on and flows resume.
+Human takeover stops current automations for that contact so only manual replies go out.
+Turning Bot responding back on allows future automations; runs stopped by takeover do not resume.

-The fastest way to take over is simply to type: sending a manual reply switches the conversation to human takeover automatically, so an automation never talks over you.
+The fastest way to take over is simply to type: an eligible manual reply switches the conversation to human takeover automatically, stopping automation as you take over.
+Instagram still requires the contact to have messaged you first.

-2. 2Reply — the conversation switches to Human takeover on its own (or flip the switch in the header first).
+- 2Reply — if Instagram’s reply window is available, the conversation switches to Human takeover on its own (or flip the switch in the header first).

-3. 3When you’re done, switch Bot responding back on so automation picks the contact back up.
+- 3When you’re done, switch Bot responding back on so new automations can run for the contact.

 When a contact opts out